Rose of Viterbo: Life

 On December 5, 1250, Rose allegedly foretold the speedy death of the emperor, a prophecy fulfilled on December 13.
 Soon afterwards she went to Vitorchiano, whose inhabitants, according to surviving reports, were affected by a supposed sorceress.
 Rose secured the conversion of all, even of the sorceress, reportedly by standing unscathed for three hours in the flames of a burning pyre.

-Rose wished to enter the Poor Clare Monastery of St. Mary in the city, but was refused because of her poverty, as she was not able to provide the dowry required for admission.
-She accepted her rejection, nonetheless foretelling her admission to the monastery after her death.
+Rose wished to enter the Poor Clares of Saint Mary in the city, but was refused due to her poverty and thus unable to provide the dowry required for admission.
+She accepted her rejection nonetheless, foretelling her admission to the monastery after her death.

-Rose died on March 6, 1252, in her father's home.
-It was long believed that Rose had died of tuberculosis.
-In 2010, however, researchers examining her remains concluded that she had died of complications due to Pentalogy of Cantrell.
+Rose died on March 6, 1251, in her father's home.
+It was long believed that Rose had died of tuberculosis, but in 2010 researchers examining her remains concluded she had died of complications due to Pentalogy of Cantrell.